-John Cronin, Managing Director and Chairman, will offer a course on invention in Boston on two seperate dates in 2017.
+John Cronin, Managing Director and Chairman, will offer a course on invention in Boston.
 The Applied Creativity Training for Invention Course is a one-day program that focuses first on learning and then on leveraging the fundamentals of thinking, e.g., associative thinking, continuous improvement thinking, and divergent and convergent thinking.
 The course focuses on fundamentals of creativity and invention and then leads into the derivation of an invention process.
 The course will demonstrate more than 25 thinking tools with examples related to your technology and involves some class participation for demonstration purposes.

 Participants will learn the results of 30 years of continual practice of Applied Creativity for Invention taught successfully at hundreds of companies.
 The course is powerful and will lead to you changing your views on creativity.
 You will see creativity as a direct link to technical inventions and you will become aware of how to turn this capability “on-demand.”